o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 weight: 600
 ---

-Blog posts are an important and semi-formal way to deliver announcements, insights, learnings, and professional opinions for the O3DE org and the greater public.
+Blog posts are an important and semi-formal way to deliver announcements, insights, learnings, and professional opinions for the **Open 3D Engine (O3DE)** organization and the greater public.
 Part of growing as a community is establishing a strong blog presence, and we'd love for you to contribute!
 Here's how.

 ## Before you start